 Once this feature is enabled, the system performs a series of queries to determine user account information, such as when the user's password was last set, whether the account is expired, and so on.
-The Pulse Secure access management framework does this by using its internal LDAP or Samba client.
-Many servers, such as Microsoft Active Directory or Sun iPlanet, offer an Administrative Console to configure account and password options.
+The access management framework does this by using its internal LDAP or Samba client.
+Many servers, such as Microsoft Active Directory, offer an Administrative Console to configure account and password options.